Joostudio/joostudio.github.io/README.md

 using just HTML, CSS, and a little bit of pure chaos.

 ---
-👀 Over 100 people have clicked through from GitHub to view this site.
-I didn't expect this level of curiosity — but thank you for visiting!
-Built without frameworks, fueled by Google searches, and now... apparently, watched by many.

-🎯 **The Miracle of Ignorance™**

----

 🧩 **Update – April 13, 2025**
 This site is currently being developed into two templates:
 **Resonant Lite** – minimal, fast, and clean